 Why Effective Solid Waste Management Is Essential During Coronavirus

 Now more than ever before, due to the Coronavirus, management of waste is critical to creating a better future for individuals as well as society.
-The pandemic has stressed on the urgent need for clean surroundings, maintaining good physical hygiene and effective waste management.
+The pandemic has stressed on the urgent need for clean surroundings, maintaining good physical hygiene and effective solid waste management.

 Currently, there is no evidence about the ability of COVID-19 virus to survive in waste.
 But following waste management best practices is the perfect way to move forward.
 Avoiding additional health risks due to improper waste management and maintaining good body immunity is essential.
 Thus, waste management during these unprecedented times is an essential service during COVID-19 with the sole objective of protecting public health.